EvgenyGrinko/Webpack_config/README.md

 `css-loader` - allows Webpack to understand import of `.css` files.<br/>
 `style-loader` - allows Webpack to import styles to the header section of the `import.html`<br/>
-`file-loader` - DEPRECATED since v5 - allows to use in the app files with different extensions
+`file-loader` - DEPRECATED since v5 - allows to use in the app files with different extensions <br/>
+`sass-loader` - allows Webpack to load a Sass/SCSS file and compile it to CSS.<br/>
+`babel-loader` allows transpiling JS files using Babel and Webpack.<br/>

+# Babel
+is a JS compiler and used to convert ECMAScript 2015+ code into a backwards compatible version of JS in current and older browsers or environments.
+Like many other compilers it runs in 3 stages: parsing, transforming, and printing.
+To achive these transformations with Babel, we need to add **`plugins`**.
+Or to use instead of individual plugins **`presets`**.
+Preset is an array of Babel plugins.